 Karnataka is not a gambling-friendly state, though it does have horse betting at the Bangalore Racecourse.
 Along with the Centre’s law against gambling, the state also has provisions in its Karnataka Police Act (1963) giving the authorities power to curb illegal gambling.

 There was a time when lotteries like Playwin freely operated within Karnataka, but the state banned all single-digit lottery games as well as lottery games with multiple draws per week.
 As a result, Playwin had to quit Karnataka.

 Karnataka also made headlines because of its involvement in the 1995 case of MJ Shivani vs. the State of Karnataka, in which the Supreme Court ruled that rummy is a skill-based game and not gambling.

-Although Karnataka legalized horse racing as early as the seventies, it has made several efforts to either ban horse betting completely or limit it to a considerable extent.
-In spite of these efforts, horse betting remains legal in the state.
+Although Karnataka legalized horse racing as early as the seventies, it has made several efforts to either ban horse betting completely or limits it to a considerable extent.
+Despite these efforts, horse betting remains legal in the state.

 Currently, the government of Karnataka is planning to implement stronger laws against illegal gambling.
 Home Minister K. J. George said that new gambling laws in India are essential as the old ones are weak and archaic.

 Read more on Karnataka Gambling Laws

 Maharashtra is one of the few Indian states that have a clear set of laws on gambling.
 This is under the Maharashtra Prevention of Gambling Act, also known as the Bombay Prevention of Gambling Act.
 While it has legalized lottery games and horse betting, no other form of gambling is legal in the state.

 The state has two famous racing venues for horse racing and betting, once in Mumbai and the other in Pune.
 The horse races here are the most prestigious in India.
 In 2008, Ladbrokes attempted to obtain a license to run an online racebook in Maharashtra, but the gambling firm did not succeed.